 Personal information can be disclosed to the police or another relevant organisation, provided the information requested is for the purposes of preventing or detecting crime, apprehending or prosecuting offenders or assessing or collecting any tax or duty.

-We have the power to disclose personal data for any of these purposes, under Section 29(3) of the Data Protection Act 1998, provided the information requested is specifically for those purposes and not releasing the information would be likely to prejudice (that is significantly harm) any attempt to prevent crime or catch a suspect.
+We have the power to disclose personal data for any of these purposes, data protection legislation, provided the information requested is specifically for those purposes and not releasing the information would be likely to prejudice (that is significantly harm) any attempt to prevent crime or catch a suspect.

 If you have any queries regarding a request you have received to share information for the purposes of criminal investigations, please contact the Information Governance team by emailing the Access to Information – Mailbox or phone 01392 380100.

 If you experience an obstacle when trying to get information from a third party to help you do your job you have the following options:

 Explain to the third party precisely what information you require and why

 State any powers to share that may enable the sharing to take place

 Outline the effects of not sharing the information including detriment to the parties concerned

 Ask to escalate any blockages to the Senior Management of the third party